-Responsive design delivers the same HTML document to all the devices and makes use of media queries to load different CSS and image files.
+Responsive design delivers the same HTML document to all devices and makes use of media queries to load different CSS and image files.
 This usually requires a good net connection, which is not a big deal as 4G has arrived and devices are getting faster.
 But there are many limitations as we look at the fact file.

-4G networks are not available everywhere, and even if the whole world does have 4G network, everyone will not be able to access it because of device compatibility issue.
+4G networks are not available everywhere, and even if the whole world does have a 4G network, everyone will not be able to access it because of device compatibility issues.
 As a fact, less than 3% of mobile phones are on 4G connection currently.
 Even in the US, the number of 4G users has touched merely 22% till now.

 As said above, this is actually the main problem: considering the responsive design as the sole goal.
 When designers set this as their main aim, it becomes easy to lose sight of the broader perspective involved.